ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

     services.AddBlazorForms();
 }
 ```
 ## Updating the Forms

 ### FetchData

-Make some changes to `FetchData` to handle the new View Service, and add the editing option.
+`FetchData` has changes to handle the new View Service and editing.

 ```csharp
 page "/fetchdata"